Adhithya03/FOC_DOCS/Serial_Receive.md

 ![alt text](image-10.png)

-- What we have seen so far is just the interrupt generation, finally the data gets to a hardware specific block which is a CIRCV which actually receives the data and stores it in the serial buffer which will be read by the C2000 microcontroller.
+- The interrupt generation is complete, and the data is finally received by a hardware-specific block called CIRCV, which actually receives the data and stores it in the serial buffer, which will be read by the C2000 microcontroller.

 ### SCI_Rx (Simulation)

 ![alt text](image-11.png)

 - Using the hardware serial reception block above was much easier.
-Now we have to emulate how the data will be received with all the nuances of data type conversion when running in a simulation environment is little more involved.
+Now we have to emulate how the data will be received with all the nuances of data type conversion when running in a simulation environment, which is a bit more involved.

-- Here, we need to actually create how the data is transmitted serially from her host computer.
-So, for that, we have some blocks like step input constant.
-We need to convert it to proper data type and mux it, then again converting into proper data type.
+- Here, we need to create how the data is transmitted serially from the host computer.
+We have blocks like step input constant for this purpose.
+We need to convert it to the proper data type, mux it, and then convert it back to the proper data type.

-- We have completed seeing what's inside **SCI_Rx** (block 2)
+- We have now completed our exploration of what's inside the **SCI_Rx** (block 2).

 ![alt text](image-8.png)

-- **Data_Conditionioning_Rx** block 3 just data type conversion of recevied data from host computer in case of code-gen (or) artifically emulated serial data as it will get from host computer.
+- **Data_Conditioning_Rx** (block 3) simply performs data type conversion of received data from the host computer in case of code generation or artificially emulated serial data as it would be received from the host computer.

-#### unParse block
+#### unParse Block

-As you might already know the serial communication has the data arranged in time.
-We already saw it in the emulation where we mux the data.
-So we have to de-mux it to extract the data which has been sent.
+As you might already know, serial communication has data arranged in time.
+We saw this in the emulation where we mux the data.
+So, we need to de-mux it to extract the data that has been sent.
 That is what is done here.

-#### Data store write block
+#### Data Store Write Block

-See the number 4 in the image, and 4 control inputs are stores in a special block called **data store write block** this is not specific to C2000, it is a general simulink block.
+The four control inputs are stored in a special block called **data store write block** (number 4 in the image).
+This block is not specific to C2000; it is a general Simulink block.

-Now this is a self-explanatory, the data demuxed and the speed reference which came directly gets stored in a global variable sort of a block which will be read by the control system and will be updated wherever it is referenced.
+This is self-explanatory: the demultiplexed data and the speed reference, which came directly, are stored in a global variable-like block that will be read by the control system and updated wherever it is referenced.